iliana-marquez/working-hours-analyser/README.md

    ---
    - **Bug**: When no events were found, the app still attempted to generate a report.
    - **Fix**: Added a conditional check — if no events are found, the report is skipped and the user is notified.
+   ---
+   - **Bug**: Vacation days were being counted even when they fell outside the contractual working week.
+   - **Fix**: Updated the logic to exclude non-contractual days from `adjusted_vacation_days`, so only vacation days that fall within the working week are counted.

 ### Code Validation